AtelierArith/GeometryObjects.jl/README.md

 # Appendix: using Docker

-You can execute `demo.jl` out of the box by creating the Docker image/container.
+You can execute `demo/gif/gif.jl` out of the box by creating a Docker image from a Dockerfile we prepared.
 Just try this:

 ```console
 $ make